MozeBaltyk/mozebaltyk.github.io/content/posts/bad-good-ugly-git/index.md

 ## A good Solution

-I developed a while ago, a tools name [AnsiColt](https://github.com/MozeBaltyk/AnsiColt) to handle the creation of Ansible Collections and manage the diverses projects that I maintain through all my repositories which are divided between Github and GitLab repositories.
+I developed a while ago, a tools name [AnsiColt](https://github.com/MozeBaltyk/AnsiColt) (Which is a *retired* projects by now) to handle the creation of Ansible Collections and manage the diverses projects that I maintain through all my repositories which are divided between Github and GitLab repositories.

 One of my hassle is that I am involved in projects stored on diverse SVC as Github or Gitlab.
 During cloning process, I did not immediatly set the user individually for each projects, so instead of, it was reling on the global config.